cdcabrera/subscriptions-insights-frontend/CONTRIBUTING.md

 To serve content you'll need to have Docker, Node, and Yarn installed.

 Serving content comes in 3 variations
-- `$ yarn start`, Styled local run, without the Insights proxy.
+- `$ yarn start`, Styled local run, without the Insights proxy and a mocks server.
+  - You'll be presented with a login, you can attempt user `admin` password `admin` as the credentials.
+    However, the up-to-date credentials are maintained here, [RH Cloud Services Config standalone](https://github.com/RedHatInsights/frontend-components/tree/master/packages/config#standalone)

   The cons to this are a lack of chroming aspects such as functional login and left navigation.
 - `$ yarn start:proxy`, Styled local run WITH the Insights proxy.

-  This requires access in order to be used, and you may be asked for your credentials during initial repository setup.
-The credentials are used to modify your `hosts` for local run.
-- `$ yarn start:standalone`, No Insights styling, just the straight GUI.

-  Useful for confirming issues between the Insights parent app vs Curiosity Frontend.

 ### Proxy failing to run?
 Occasionally the proxy setup will attempt to connect, acknowledge that it's connected, but then fail to load the GUI.